Time to read: 7 mins

-Put up posters in the local area.
+- Put up posters in the local area.
 Familiarising the neighbourhood with your dog will make it more likely to be found by a stranger.

-Register your missing pet on a dedicated website, such as Animal Search UK.
+- Register your missing pet on a dedicated website, such as Animal Search UK.
 Again, this will make it easier for members of the public to find and help return your dog.

-Post on social media to raise awareness, especially any local community groups that can share your post and help spread the news.
+- Post on social media to raise awareness, especially any local community groups that can share your post and help spread the news.

-Retrace your steps if your dog went missing during a walk.
+- Retrace your steps if your dog went missing during a walk.
 You may stumble across clues as to where they might have headed.

-Be sure to search common hiding places, surrounding gardens and the local neighbourhood.
+- Be sure to search common hiding places, surrounding gardens and the local neighbourhood.
 Ask anyone you see about your dog.

-Check with the council.
+- Check with the council.
 The government has a handy feature which allows you to search for missing dogs.

-How can insurance help when your pet has been stolen
+How can dog insurance help

 Most pet insurance providers will have a section of their policy that can help to cover costs arising from pet theft.
-In our pet policies we call it Loss & Recovery.
+In our dog insurance policies we call it Loss & Recovery.
 Under this section of the plan it can pay out up to £1,500 (on lifetime cover) to help you to cover costs such as local advertising costs and any reward which you have to pay which helps to find and recover your lost pet.

-Like all insurance plans there are certain conditions and exclusions to be aware of so it’s worth checking the policy wording on each plan so you’re familiar with what you are covered for and what you’re not.
+Like all pet insurance plans there are certain conditions and exclusions to be aware of so it’s worth checking the policy wording on each plan so you’re familiar with what you are covered for and what you’re not.